Agreements on Tax Matters

 The resulting review reports recorded the progress made by Monaco through the development of its domestic legislation to comply with OECD and international standards, and took note of the application of these provisions by the Monegasque Government to guarantee the exchange of information for tax purposes on request.

-Following these reviews, the latest OECD Global Forum report, ratified during the sixth annual meeting in November 2013 in Jakarta, judged Monaco to be "largely compliant " with international standards for tax transparency, alongside countries such as Germany and the United States of America, which is an acknowledgment of the efforts the country has made over a number of years.
+Following these reviews, the 2012 OECD Global Forum report, ratified during the sixth annual meeting in November 2013 in Jakarta, judged Monaco to be "largely compliant " with international standards for tax transparency, alongside countries such as Germany and the United States of America, which was an acknowledgment of the efforts the country has made over a number of years.